Iran Longs for an Obedient Joe Biden White House that Will 'Comply'

 One of Trump’s signature foreign policy moves was withdrawing the U.S. from the Joint Comprehensive Plan of Action (JCPOA), or Iran nuclear deal, and introducing punishing economic sanctions in its place.

-He described the deal as the “worst, horrible, laughable” piece of foreign policy applied by the U.S. in generations, a legacy of Barack Obama’s legacy of Middle East appeasement.
+He described the deal as the “worst, horrible, laughable” piece of foreign policy applied by the U.S. in generations, a product of Barack Obama’s legacy of Middle East appeasement.

 The sanctions targeted Iran’s crucial oil industry and cut Tehran’s access to its revenues abroad by blacklisting its banking sector, among others.